hecko-yes/hecko.my.to/style-guide/index.md

 if the plural of `octopus` is `octopi` then for `corpus` i'll do `corpi` and you can't stop me (not in serious writing though) somewhat relevant is forcing local patterns, such as alliteration (e.g. `special spoon spection` (from "section")) or pluralization (`i don't want 2 bottles i want 1 bottles`)

+extrapolating metaphors is fun, e.g. `they call me a jack of all trades but i feel more like a 9`

 ## regionality

 generally american english but i feel like e.g. `labelled` looks better than `labeled`